TNunige/ARP/README.md

 ## Installation & Usage
 For the project's configuration, we have used `Makefile`.

-To build executables, run this:
+To build executables, run this :
 ```
 make
 ```